fxpio/composer-asset-plugin/README.md

 shouldn't be necessary to use several tools (php, nodejs, composer, npm, bower, grunt, etc...) to simply install these assets in your project.

-It is in this context that this plugin was created: Not all (or many) will add a composer.json file to their projects simply to support php based projects, especially when npm and/or bower already exist and are widely used.
+It is in this context that this plugin was created: Most developers will not a composer.json file to their projects simply to support php based projects, especially when npm and/or bower already exist and are widely used.

 Documentation
 -------------

-The bulk of the documentation is stored in the `Resources/doc/index.md` file in this bundle:
+The bulk of the documentation is located in `Resources/doc/index.md`:

 [Read the Documentation](Resources/doc/index.md)